AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The parameter is missing or invalid.
+The parameter is invalid.
     * 1a1.
 ConnectEd shows “Invalid command format!
       list: Lists all tutors or students and displays them as a list with index numbers.
       Parameter: 'tutors' / 'students'”.

-        Use case ends.

-* 2a.
-The requested list is empty.
-  * 2a1.
-ConnectEd shows “No <tutors/students> in the list yet!”.

         Use case ends.

 **Use case: Find tutors/students (by subject / level / price)**